moorepants/learn-multibody-dynamics/noncontributing.rst

 We now have four generalized speeds, two of which are auxiliary generalized speeds.
 With these speeds we will formulate four generalized active forces.
-The generalized active forces associated with :math:`u_1` and :math:`u_2` are no different than if we were not exposing the noncontributing forces.
+The generalized active forces associated with :math:`u_1` and :math:`u_2` are no different than if we were not exposing the noncontributing forces, so we follow the usual procedure.

 .. jupyter-execute::